pharo-containers/Containers-Buffer/docs/DataFrame vs Buffer.md

 DataFrames are, and will remain, an essential, powerful, and correct choice for a wide range of data analysis tasks.
 Their flexibility for interactive exploration is unmatched when working with datasets that fit in memory.

 However, when dataset is massive & we need only simple manipulations like calculating moving averages which we could do with a sliding window without loading everything into memory, a circular buffer can provide significant performance benefits.
 The key takeaway is to understand your data processing needs and choose the right tool for the job.

+**Note:** It is also fair to mention that other DataFrame libraries vary significantly in optimization and performance.
+Libraries like [Pandas in Python](https://pandas.pydata.org/) are heavily optimized with specialized type systems, C extensions, and native computational libraries.
+Pharo's DataFrame implementation, while powerful and growing, has not yet reached that level of optimization.
+For this reason, if one were to repeat this benchmark with a more optimized DataFrame library, the performance difference would likely be smaller.

 Want to explore more?
 Check out the [Containers-Buffer repository](https://github.com/pharo-containers/Containers-Buffer) to see the complete implementation and examples.